0xali3n/psy/README.md

 2. **Browser B:** Create identity, connect using Browser A's hash
 3. **Send Message:** Type message, verify ZK proof status
 4. **Verify:** Check console (F12) and server terminal

----

-## 🎬 Demo Video Script (30-40 seconds)

-**Step 1 (5s):** "ZeroTrace is an end-to-end encrypted messaging DApp built on Psy Protocol."

-**Step 2 (10s):** "I'll create two identities in separate browsers.
-Notice the identity hash is generated from an ED25519 keypair."

-**Step 3 (10s):** "Now I'll connect them and send an encrypted message.
-Watch the ZK proof status indicator - it shows the CFC proof being generated and verified."

-**Step 4 (10s):** "The message appears decrypted on the recipient side.
-All encryption happens client-side, and only commitments are visible to the server."

-**Step 5 (5s):** "ZeroTrace demonstrates scalable, privacy-preserving messaging with Psy Protocol's zero-knowledge architecture."

----

 ## ✅ How This Meets Hackathon Requirements